michaelbironneau/rnn-punctuation/README.md

 ### Training a model

 Run `model/train.sh`.
-If the training set is too large to fit in memory, you may get an error, in that case, try:
+I haven't implemented the trainin set using generators, so if the training set is too large to fit in memory, you may get an error.
+In that case, try multiple runs of:

 ```
 find data/*.txt | sort -R | tail -250 | xargs python3 model/model.py train
 ```

+The model file is created if it does not exists.
+If a model file does exist, the weights are loaded into the network prior to training.

 I have not implemented early stopping so unfortunately that process is manual at the moment.
-However, you will see the training and validation losses displayed at the end of each iteration.
+However, you will see the training and validation losses displayed at the end of each iteration so it should be easy to reach a decision regarding whether to continue the training process or not (CTRL+C'ing the process works fine - the model file is saved out between iterations).

 ### Testing a model on a given input file